Time arrow without past hypothesis: a toy model explanation: Time arrow without past hypothesis proof

 \subsection{State space}

-The states of the model are circular graphs of $1$ dimension.
-These circles are of unbounded but finite size, i.e. the line is not allowed.
-The vertices are equipped with ports $a$ and $b$, and edges go from port to port, each being used exactly once, as in Fig. \ref{circular_graph}.\\ Each vertex carries an internal state, amongst four possible states: `containing no particle', `containing a particle moving along port $a$', `containing a particle moving along port $b$', `containing two particles'.
+The states of the model have one dimension, these are circular graphs.
+These circles are of unbounded but finite size, i.e. the infinite line is not allowed.
+The vertices are equipped with ports $a$ and $b$, and edges go from port to port, each being used exactly once, as in Fig.~\ref{circular_graph}.\\ Each vertex carries an internal state, amongst four possible states: `containing no particle', `containing a particle moving along port $a$', `containing a particle moving along port $b$', `containing two particles'.
 Notice that this set of internal states is the same as that used to model electrons in gas-on-grid methods \cite{hardyTimeEvolutionTwoDimensional1973}, or in quantum walks to represent the spin of a fermionic particle such as the electron \cite{ArrighiOverview}.
-Later we will generalize this by associating, to each port of each node, not just one information bit, but two or three.\\ There is one subtlety: vertices are named, and these names form a little algebra.
+Later we will generalize this by associating, to each port of each node, not just one information bit, but two or three.\\

+There is one subtlety: vertices are named, and these names form a little algebra.
 This is so that a vertex $u$ may be able to split into $u.l$ and $u.r$, and later merge back into $u.l \vee u.r$, and that this be in fact the same as just $u$.
 There is no escaping this formalism in order to achieve both reversibility and local vertex creation/destruction \cite{ArrighiCreation}, particularly if one wants to preserve causality in the quantum regime \cite{amelia_quantum_graphs}.
-To maintain full rigour and remain self-contained, the full definition of these named graphs is provided in Appendix \ref{sec:namedgraphs}.\\ We denote by $\mathcal{C}_n$ the set of circular graphs with $2n$ information bits per vertex ($n$ per port).
-For any vertex $x$, we denote by $p_i(x)$ the value of the $i$-th bit of the port $p$ of vertex $x$.
+In order to remain self-contained, the full definition of these named graphs is provided in Appendix~\ref{sec:namedgraphs}.\\ We denote by $\mathcal{C}_n$ the set of circular graphs with $2n$ information bits per vertex ($n$ per port).
+For any vertex $x$, we denote by $p_i(x)$ the value of the $i$-th bit associated to the port $p$ of vertex $x$.